Head and shoulders shot of Lord Tony Hall against a backdrop of wood and leaves

 Lord Tony Hall – Chair

-Tony Hall is Chairman of the social work charity Frontline, the City Birmingham Symphony Orchestra (CBSO) and the film company Harder Than You Think Ltd. He is a Trustee of the National Trust, Natural History Museum, Paul Hamlyn Foundation and Oxford Philharmonic Orchestra.
-He is also former Chairman of the National Gallery and former President of the European Broadcasting Union, championing public service media across the world.
+Tony Hall is chairman of the social work charity Frontline, the City Birmingham Symphony Orchestra (CBSO) and the film company Harder Than You Think Ltd. He is chair of the Natural History Museum, and a trustee of the National Trust, Paul Hamlyn Foundation and Oxford Philharmonic Orchestra.
+He is also former chairman of the National Gallery and former president of the European Broadcasting Union, championing public service media across the world.

 Tony was awarded a CBE in 2006, the Pierre de Coubertin medal in 2023 for outstanding service to the Olympic Movement, and was made a life peer in 2010.
 Tony sits on the crossbenches in the House of Lords and is an honorary fellow of Keble College, Oxford.